polterguy/phosphorusfive/plugins/p5.web/README.md

         get-widget-property:x:/../*/_widgets/*?name
           innerValue
           class
-        sys42.windows.show-lambda:x:/..
+      create-widget
+        element:pre
+        innerValue:x:/..
 ```

-The *[set-widget-property]* works similarly, except of course, instead of retrieving the properties, it changes them.
+The **[set-widget-property]** works similarly, except of course, instead of retrieving the properties, it changes them.
 Consider this.

 ```
 create-widget